BohemianEigenvalues/BHIME-Project/README.md

 ### Custom Generator Functions
 Writing your own random matrix generator function is simple.
 There is only one rule:
-- They must return square matrices of the same size each time you call the generator
+- It must return square matrices of the same size each time you call the generator

 # Sampling Eigenvalues